vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 very busy morning and early afternoon, plus my desire to not delay my meal so that I could adjust to a slightly earlier time of sleep and waking up.

+## 2025-08-08: at-home jogging and execution of strength exercises rather than breath hold and balance exercises

+On Friday 2025-08-08, both because it had already gotten pretty hot outdoors and to save time and multiplex it more effectively, I did at-home jogging.
+I also did one of the strength exercise routines rather than the breath hold and balance exercises that I would have done based on displacement from skipping exercises the previous day.
+This was based on a judgment call that in light of being busy and skipping exercise, I wanted to prioritize strength exercises on the days I did do exercise, as strength is an area where I am still trying to grow, whereas the other areas I am at or close to a state of maintaining, so a bit of decline is acceptable.
+Strength is also an area where I am more likely to slip up in hot seasons due to reduced protein intake accompanying reduced calorie intake, so I want to prioritize maintaining the stimulus from the exercise side.